Innovation & Technology

 Supported by the most recent educational technology and innovation research, we have invested in a variety of technologies that support student learning.
-In 2008, AISG lead best practice through our shift to technology integration by adopting 1:1 iPads in elementary and 1:1 Macbooks in middle and high school.
+In 2008, AISG lead best practice through our shift to technology integration by adopting 1:1 iPads in Elementary School and 1:1 Macbooks in Middle and High School.
 In 2016, to meet the changing landscape of technology, we embarked on an Innovation Initiative.
 This involved outfitting the campuses with 3D printers, agile furniture, laser cutters, robots, and two new dedicated Makerspaces for students to bring their ideas to life through making and designing.

-Our Innovation & Technology program is grounded in the International Society for Technology in Education (ISTE) Student Standards.
+Our Innovation & Technology program is grounded in the International Society for Technology in Education (ISTE) Standards for Students.
 The ISTE standards offer students progressively complex opportunities to develop 21st-century skills across each grade level.
 To support the program we employ Technology and Innovation coaches in each division to work specifically with classroom teachers to develop and implement these standards.

 When you step onto AISG's two campuses, you'll find students building their own drones, recording their own podcasts, creating prosthetic hands and using a wide variety of tools to communicate and collaborate throughout the school day.
-Students use 3D printers to visualize calculus math models, use virtual reality to learn about the human body, and collaborate on documents & share their learning.
-Following on a decade of planning, investment & development, visitors to AISG see, hear and feel a vibrant 21st century learning environment on both campuses.
+Students use 3D printers to visualize calculus math models, use virtual reality to learn about the human body, and collaborate on documents and share their learning.
+Following on a decade of planning, investment and development, visitors of AISG can see, hear and feel a vibrant 21st century learning environment on both campuses.

 Innovation and Technology in Our Schools